tkrajcar/simple-api-field-control/README.md

 [![Gem Version](https://badge.fury.io/rb/simple-api-field-control.png)](http://badge.fury.io/rb/simple-api-field-control)
 [![Build Status](https://travis-ci.org/tkrajcar/simple-api-field-control.png?branch=master)](https://travis-ci.org/tkrajcar/simple-api-field-control)

-Ever needed to simply include a few calculated fields/virtual attributes/custom methods in your serialization?
+Ever needed to simply include or exclude a few calculated fields/virtual attributes/custom methods in your serialization?
 This gem makes it simple and supports both JSON and XML rendering.

 ## Usage

 1. Include `gem "simple-api-field-control"` in your Gemfile.
 2. In your model class where you want to use this module, add `include SimpleAPIFieldControl`.
-3. Add one or more `api_include :name_of_method` lines to your model.
+3. Add one or more `api_include :name_of_method` or `api_exclude :name_of_method` lines to your model.

 Example model file: